 During the day there was no wind and during the night,

 Then, we used to put cans with petroleum under each leg of the bed

 to drown the vermin that try to climb them.

 That’s why I like the smell of petroleum.”

-Oscurana is a word used in the region of Sonora, located in Northwest Mexico, to describe the darckest point of the night.
-In a empty room stands a wooden bed supported by 4 glass jars on the legs, each containing a single poisonous vermin.
-The inverted jars are completly open, only the weight of the bed is preventing the animals from escaping.
+In an empty room stands a wooden bed sustained by glass jars, each containing a single live poisonous vermin.
+The jars are placed upside down and are completely open.
+Only the pressure from the bed is keeping the jars closed and preventing the animals from escaping.

 Oscurana is an unfold of the relation of forces between the animal and the human.
 The body is present in the bed that stands separated from the ground.
 I decided to use poisonous animals, not to take risks, but to remember the vulnerability.
 I wanted to speak about a challenging state, nature as system of interactions that break through in all directions.